 Dr. Andrew Abernethy's conviction is that thematic points of reference can be of great help in encountering Isaiah and its rich theological message.
 In view of what the structure of the book of Isaiah aims to emphasize, this New Studies in Biblical Theology volume employs the concept of "kingdom" as an entry point for organizing the book's major themes.
 In many respects, Isaiah provides a people living amidst imperial contexts with a theological interpretation of them in the light of YHWH's past, present and future sovereign reign.
 Four features of "kingdom" frame Abernethy's study: God, the King; the lead agents of the King; the realm of the kingdom and the people of the King.
 While his primary aim is to show how "kingdom" is fundamental to Isaiah when understood within its Old Testament context, interspersed canonical reflections assist those who are wrestling with how to read Isaiah as Christian Scripture in and for the church.

-Dr. Daniel I. Block seeks to recover the life-giving message of the Old Testament—exploring the meaning of specific texts and considering the relevance for Christians today.
+Professor Emeritus Dr. Daniel I. Block seeks to recover the life-giving message of the Old Testament by exploring the meaning of specific texts and considering their relevance for Christians today.

 A theological exposition on Judges and Ruth.